mosip/documentation/docs/integration-guides/authentication-system-integration.md

 As part of this integration with e-Signet, the authentication system should implement below interfaces,

 ## Authenticator

 This is the main interface of e-Signet.
 Provides methods to authenticate the end-user with control on the supported authentication factors.
-If the OTP is one of the supported authentication factors, interface provides method to define the supported OTP channels and implement the send-otp functionality.
+If OTP is one of the supported authentication factors, the interface provides a method to define the supported OTP channels and implement the send-otp functionality.

-As per OIDC standards, all the certificates used to verify the user data must be published in /.well-known/jwks.json endpoint.
+As per OIDC standards, all the certificates used to verify the user data must be published in `/.well-known/jwks.json` endpoint.
-This interface provides a method to return list of X509 certificate(both active and expired).
+This interface provides a method to return list of X509 certificate (both active and expired).

 Refer this [link](https://github.com/mosip/esignet/blob/1.0.0/esignet-integration-api/src/main/java/io/mosip/esignet/api/spi/Authenticator.java#L22-L69)
 to check the interface in detail.

-### Two main functionalities of this interface, KYC Auth and KYC Exchange are depicted in the below diagram:
+The two main functionalities of this interface, **KYC Auth** and **KYC Exchange** are depicted in the diagram below

 <figure><img src="../.gitbook/assets/IdP Diagrams-Page-3.png" alt=""><figcaption></figcaption></figure>

 The Authenticator implementation class must be annotated with `ConditionalOnProperty` with `mosip.esignet.integration.authenticator` property.